Linear Credit Risk Models: Proofs

 \subsection{Proof of Equation~\eqref{eq:AmatGammaTC}}

 The matrix $\bar A$ in Equation~\eqref{eq:AmatTC} rewrites

-where the second line follows from the definition of the matrix exponential, the third from the definition of the Gamma function and its explicit values for integers, and the last one from the definition of the matrix logarithm.
+where the second equality follows from the definition of the matrix exponential, the third from the definition of the Gamma function and its values for integer values, and the last one from the definition of the matrix logarithm.

-\section{Market Price of Risk Specifications}
+\section{Market price of risk specifications}

-We discuss market price of risk (MPR) specifications such that $X_t$ has a linear drift also under the real-world measure $\Pa\sim\Q$.
+We discuss market price of risk (MPR) specifications such that $X$ has a linear drift also under the real-world measure $\Pa\sim\Q$.
 This may further facilitate the empirical estimation of the LHC model.